Bharathan

-Bharathan Parameshwara Menon Palissery (14 November 1946 - 30 July 1998) Known mononymously Bharathan was an Indian film maker, artist, and art director.
+Bharathan Parameshwara Menon Palissery (14 November 1946 - 30 July 1998), known mononymously as Bharathan, was an Indian film maker, artist, and art director.
 Bharathan is noted for being the founder of a new school of film making in Malayalam cinema, along with Padmarajan and K. G. George, in the 1980s, which created films that were widely received while also being critically acclaimed.
 A train of directors, and screenwriters followed this school onto the 1990s including Sibi Malayil, Kamal, Lohithadas and Jayaraj.